theokarli/repo-testing-github-desk/README.md

   <h2 align="center">Frizfoo - Everyday is a good day for frizfoo</h2>

-  Frizzoo is a Web Application that can connect buyers and sellers in one community,
-  <br />but only focuses on Frozen Food products.
+  Frizzoo Is A Web Application That Can Connect Buyers And Sellers In One Community, <br />But Only Focuses On Frozen Food Products.

 </div>